panva/node-oidc-provider/docs/README.md

 > [!NOTE]
 > This is an experimental feature.

+> [!IMPORTANT]
+> The following default helper implementations in this option include placeholders and MUST be replaced by a deployment before use.
+> - `getAttestationSignaturePublicKey`

 Specifies whether Attestation-Based Client Authentication capabilities shall be enabled.
 When enabled, the authorization server shall support the `attest_jwt_client_auth` authentication method within the server's `clientAuthMethods` configuration.
 This mechanism enables Client Instances to authenticate using a Client Attestation JWT issued by a trusted Client Attester and a corresponding Client Attestation Proof-of-Possession JWT generated by the Client Instance.